openvm-org/openvm/docs/repo/layout.md

 - [`openvm-circuit-primitives-derive`](../../crates/circuits/primitives/derive): Procedural macros for use in circuit to derive traits.
 - [`openvm-poseidon2-air`](../../crates/circuits/poseidon2-air): Standalone poseidon2 AIR implementation which is configurable based on the desired maximum constraint degree.
 - [`openvm-mod-circuit-builder`](../../crates/circuits/mod-builder): General builder for generating a chip for any modular arithmetic expression for a modulus known at compile time.

+### Examples

+- [`examples`](../../examples): Examples of guest programs using the OpenVM framework.
+All of the examples can be built and run using the CLI.

 ### Extensions